featurevisor/featurevisor/README.md

 - [Segments](https://featurevisor.com/docs/segments/): conditions for targeting users
 - [Features](https://featurevisor.com/docs/features/): feature flags and variables with rollout rules

-## Part 2: Build and deploy datafiles
+## Step 2: Build and deploy datafiles

 Once the project is ready, you can build your datafiles (JSON files containing configuration of your feature flags):